-The api/active-sessions endpoint has only one parameter and it only serves the DELETE request that terminates the specified session.
+The api/active-sessions endpoint has only one parameter and it only serves the DELETE request that closes the specified session.

-GET https://<IP-address-of-SPS>/api/active-sessions
+DELETE https://<IP-address-of-SPS>/api/active-sessions?id=<session id>

 Cookie name Description Required Values session id Contains the authentication token of the user Required The value of the session ID cookie received from the REST server in the authentication response, for example, a1f71d030e657634730b9e887cb59a5e56162860.
-For details on authentication, see Authenticate to the SPS REST API on page 18.
-Note that this session ID refers to the connection between the REST client and the SPS REST API.
-It is not related to the sessions that SPS records (and which also have a session ID, but in a different format).
+For details on authentication, see Authenticate to the SPS REST API on page 19.
+NOTE: This session ID refers to the connection between the REST client and the SPS REST API.
+It is not related to the sessions that SPS records (and which also have a session ID, but in a different format)

-The following command lists the ACLs:
+The following command lists the Access Control Lists (ACLs):